 By Jim Flammang

+For 2006, chassis refinements are meant to improve ride and handling.
+Carbon fiber side vents now are standard, and new wheel styles are offered.
 Well known to sports-car enthusiasts and racing fans, Panoz Auto Development commenced business early in the 1990s.
 Production soon turned toward the Esperante roadster.
 In February 2001, the first car was delivered.

 Exterior Exhibiting classic sports-car styling, the Esperante features elegant flowing lines and a long-hood/short-deck profile.
 Mounted to a modular aluminum chassis are aluminum body panels, which are shaped by a forming process that was adapted from the aerospace industry.
-Panoz says this method produces stronger body panels that are more dent resistant.
+Panoz says this method produces stronger body panels that are more dent-resistant.

 The front section of the convertible top is made of aluminum, while the rear is handsewn canvas.
-The pieces are hinged in the middle, so the top lies flat atop the rear deck.
+The pieces are hinged in the middle, so the top lies flat on the rear deck.
 Esperantes have a fully independent suspension and all-disc brakes.
 Each car can be hand painted to customer specifications.

-Standard equipment on the GTLM includes 18-inch aluminum BBS RK wheels and dual-piston aluminum PBR brake calipers with Brembo vented rotors.
+Standard equipment on the GTLM includes 18-inch aluminum BBS wheels and dual-piston aluminum PBR brake calipers with Brembo vented rotors.
 GT and GTLM coupes and convertibles feature a longer nose and tail than the base Esperante.